Jason Jiménez: Early life and amateur career

-Professional career career
+Professional career

 Minor League Baseball

 From 1997 to 2004, Jiménez pitched in the minor leagues, compiling a 27–22 win–loss record, 28 saves, and a 3.33 ERA in 323 appearances across multiple levels and teams, including the Hudson Valley Renegades, St. Petersburg Devil Rays, Orlando Rays, Durham Bulls, Toledo Mud Hens, Reading Phillies, and Scranton/Wilkes-Barre Red Barons.

 Major League Baseball

 Jiménez made his MLB debut on June 3, 2002, with the Tampa Bay Devil Rays, later joining the Detroit Tigers the same season.
 He appeared in six games, posting a 7.36 ERA, 5 strikeouts, and a WHIP of 1.91 over 7.1 innings.
 He accrued approximately 123 days of official MLB service time during the 2002 season.

 Championships and winter ball

 In the 1998–99 winter season, Jiménez pitched for the Caguas Criollos of the Puerto Rican Professional Baseball League, helping the team to win the league championship and advance to the Caribbean Series in Culiacán, Mexico.

 Later, in 2001, while with the Triple-A Durham Bulls, he was part of the team that captured the International League Championship (Governors' Cup).